orrskaa/ATCS_Practical_Weronika/README.md

 # ATCS Practical – Sentence Embeddings with SNLI and SentEval

 This repository contains the implementation of multiple neural models for Natural Language Inference (NLI) using the SNLI dataset.
-It also evaluates sentence embeddings using the SentEval toolkit across a suite of transfer tasks.
+It also evaluates sentence embeddings using the SentEval toolkit across various transfer tasks.
+The SNLI dataset consists of 570,000 labeled sentence pairs with three balanced classes: entailment, contradiction, and neutral.
+Each model uses fixed 300-dimensional GloVe word embeddings pretrained on Common Crawl (840B tokens).

 ---